-Table 5 summarizes the number of individual test results that would change status and shows that in the first scenario when the lower sample variability treatment (22%) is applied, 7 of the 12 C. dubia reproduction toxicity test failures met the pass requirements and thus would have changes the test result.
-11 of the 12 test failures could have passed based on the higher variability treatment (46%) and thus would have changed the results.
-Similarly, when the variability is applied to the control water (23%) 7 of the 12 failures could have passed changing the test result.
+Table 5 summarizes the number of individual test results that would change result and shows that in the first scenario when the lower sample variability treatment (-22%) is applied, 7 of the 12 C. dubia reproduction toxicity test failures met the pass requirements and thus would have changed the test result.
+12 of the 12 test failures could have passed based on the higher variability treatment (-46%).
+Similarly, when the variability is applied to the control water (+23%) 7 of the 12 failures could have passed, changing the test result.

-The second set of scenarios would increase the relative difference of the control and sample and thus could result in a passing test failing by lowering the sample count results or raising the control results.
+The second scenario would increase the relative difference of the control and sample and thus could result in a passing test failing by lowering the sample count results or raising the control results.
 Table 6 shows the resulting test outcomes for these treatments.
-When the sample variability is applied, 11 of the 21 results changed from pass to fail with the lower degree of variability applied (22%) and 16 would change based on the higher degree of variability (46%).
-The 23% treatment for the control values resulted in 11 shifts from pass to fail.
+When the sample variability is applied, 10 of the 20 results changed from pass to fail with the lower degree of variability applied (+22%) and 15 would change based on the higher degree of variability (+46%).
+The -23% treatment for the control values resulted in 11 shifts from pass to fail.

 Table 5.
 Resulting number of test result toxicity status changes for C. dubia reproduction under different variability conditions.
-Based on 8 demonstration sites with 12 failed tests and 21 passed tests.
+Based on 8 demonstration sites with 12 failed tests and 20 passed tests.

 Summary of Test Status Sam Control Water

-Variability Treatments 22% 46% 23%
+Changes Based on Data Variability Treatments 22% 46% 23%

-Scenario 1 - Fail to Pass (n=12) 7 11 7
+Scenario 1 - Fail to Pass (n=12) 7 12 7

-Scenario 2 - Pass to Fail (n=21) 11 16 11
+Scenario 2 - Pass to Fail (n=20) 10 15 11